Skip to Main Content

 Artificial Intelligence

-The intersection of AI, healthcare, cancer research, and publishing
+The intersection of AI, healthcare, cancer research, ethics, and publishing

-The chatbot ChatGPT is one of a growing number of generative AI tools using natural language processing, an AI domain, to respond to user queries.
+Generative AI (GenAI) tools use natural language processing, an AI domain, to respond to user queries.
 As it has gained increased attention, concerns about its use in academic, scientific, and other settings have grown.

-The information provided by ChatGPT is not always accurate.
+• The information provided by generative AI tools, including ChatGPT, is not always accurate.
 Learn about:

-On a larger scale, ChatGPT and other AI tools use unsustainable amounts of energy and fresh water.
+• On a larger scale, generative AI tools have significant environmental impacts, including the use of unsustainable amounts of energy and fresh water.

 Click "Website" at the bottom of the list to view all results in PubMed.